abraia/abraia-multiple/README.md

 pip install -U abraia
 ```

-Verify that the abraia CLI is installed correctly:
+Verify that the abraia CLI is correctly installed:

 ```
 abraia --version